 Co-firing wood with coal can provide a massive market for woody material.
-For example, a 1,000 MW power plant co-fired with wood at 5% would utilize about 245,000 tons of wood per year corresponding to removing forest residuals (low grade wood) from about 600,000 acres mixed-use of hardwood forest or 50,000 acres of dedicated woody production7.
-The crop maximum potential output for woody-based electricity production in Pennsylvania is on the order of 7,500,000 MWh per year, based on current annual sustainable availability of wood in Pennsylvania1.
+For example, a 1,000 MW power plant co-fired with wood at 5% would utilize about 245,000 tons wood per vear corresponding to removing forest residuals (low grade wood) from about 600,000 of mixed-use acres hardwood forest or 50,000 acres of dedicated woody production7. crop maximum potential output for woody-based electricity production in Pennsylvania is on the order of 7,500,000 MWh per year, based on current annual sustainable availability of wood in Pennsylvania1.
 Development of purpose grown short rotation woody crops on marginal lands in the state has the potential to double that amount.